hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - the convention for references and the logic must be carefully reviewed:
 	- `schemaId` in this solution is `{didRef}/resources/{cardano_transaction_id}`, so it doesn't refer to the `id` but to the Tx where everything else is stored (it's an interesting idea for a stateless design)
 	- resource metadata is built according to the ToIP specification but for AnonCreds entities only: credential schema and credential definition.
-- technology stack: it doesn't fit to current Atala PRISM platform, but can be used for inspiration.
+- technology stack: it doesn't fit to current platform, but can be used for inspiration.

 ### Hyperledger AnonCreds